Top Ten Security Measures

 - Ensure the physical security of your computer

-- If a hacker can physically get access to your computer they are far more likely to
+- If a hacker can physically gain access to your computer, they are far more likely

-- Lock your office when you are not in it and question anyone that gains access to it
+- Lock your office when you step away and question anyone who gains access to your office

 without your permission.